 This week chapter 2 is titled Putting Thinking at the Center of the Educational Enterprise.
 The author is setting us up this week with tools that will be the backdrop to his discussion of the thinking routines (we will finally get to next week)!
-I try to keep these posts short- but there is such great info in it- I just want to share it all!
+I try to keep these posts short, but there is such great info in the book — I just want to share it all!
 Anyway, without further ado…

 Before we can get to the thinking routines and strategies that this book has been promising (and I peeked ahead, they really are there), we have to first understand what thinking is because we will need to create those opportunities for students.

 2.)
 Listening– I’ll be honest, sometimes I don’t listen to my students like I should.
 If they didn’t answer as I was thinking they would, I don’t always know what to do next, or I was watching that time (that just flies by) or watching little Johnny over there making trouble, or even thinking of what I was going to do next.
 You know, you call on that one student who you KNOW knows.
 Instead, when I do that I’m sending a signal that I’m not as interested in their thoughts.
-So again- we are back to the students just wanting to comply—“Guess what’s in the teacher’s head.”
-We can be better prepared to help students learn to think if we are listening carefully for the answers so we can “catch” their thinking and “toss” back a question that pushes their thinking (elaboration) or clarify it.
+So again, we are back to the students just wanting to comply—“guess what’s in the teacher’s head.”
+We can be better prepared to help encourage students’ thinking if we are listening carefully for the answers so we can “catch” their thinking and “toss” back a question that pushes their thinking (elaboration) or clarify it.

-Next week will be Part II of this book- chapter 3, the actual routines and strategies to get students to think deeper and visibly.
+Next week will be Part II of this book — chapter 3, the actual routines and strategies to get students’ thinking to go deeper and be more visible.
 These tools of questioning, listening, and documenting is the foundation of each of those routines, so we need to make sure we are applying them.
 Please feel free to link up below with any of your thoughts on this chapter (if you’re reading it with me) or comment below!
 Be sure to come back next Thursday for the continuation of my book study!